 Our Best Value choice went to the Epiphone Slash J-45.
 Considering it costs just half of the allotted budget, it delivers big across the board, matching much more expensive competition in terms of materials, construction quality, and tone.

 Shoppers who aren’t afraid to go all in with their budget to get the very best guitar in the price range should be looking at our Editor’s Choice, the Martin D-16E.
 It offers some of the sweetest most nuanced tones you’ll hear at any price and delivers unparalleled playability.

 An affordable entry point into a US made Taylor.

 This is a wonderful guitar for players looking for plenty of bn for their buck.
 It’s an American made model, constructed with all solid woods, and it delivers big on the bright, room filing tones that Taylor is so well known for.

 It was made with a spruce top and ovangkol back and sides.
-Interestingly Taylor has placed more emphasis on tone and dynamics than they have with aesthetics on the American Dream series, with the intent of producing a better sounding guitar at a more affordable price.
+Interestingly, Taylor has placed more emphasis on tone and dynamics than aesthetics on the American Dream series, with the intent of producing a better-sounding guitar at a more affordable price.
 Honestly, we think they absolutely nailed it.

 As for tones, the American dream was clean and exceptionally bright.
-Even though it was bright, it’s still had quite a mature tone which we put down to the choice of wood used in the body construction.
-It was punchy and articulate, especially around the mid range, and had a well tamed top end that gave us plenty of shimmer without sounding brittle or harsh.
+Even though it was bright, it’s still had quite a mature tone which we attributed to the choice of wood used in the body construction.
+It was punchy and articulate, especially around the midrange, and had a well-tamed top end that gave us plenty of shimmer without sounding brittle or harsh.

 Verdict: The Taylor American Dream AD17 was a real joy to play.
 The set up out of the box was absolutely superb, and we’d have no issue taking this directly to a gig or to the studio without any adjustments.
 As an added bonus, it came with a fantastic Taylor AeroCase gig bag.